devhat/youtube_subscriptions/README.md

-Slack-YouTube
+YouTube Subscriptions for Slack
 =========

-Slack-YouTube is a Slack Integration to follow and notify about YouTube channel posts.
+YouTube Subscription is a Slack Integration to follow and notify about YouTube channel posts.

 ## Installation